Iga Idunganran: The ancient tombs

 All the Obas of Lagos before Oba Akitoye are buried in Benin City.
 Oba Akitoye was the first Oba of Lagos to be buried within the modern palace.
 All subsequent Obas except Sanusi Olusi and Kosoko are buried at Iga Idunganran.

 The ancient shrines of Iga Idunganran

 A number of shrines to the orishas exist in the palace.
 These include:

 Èṣù

-Esu (pronounced Éshu) can be found at the exit gate of the Palace.
-Esu was brought from Benin.
-It is also known by many other names, the most prominent of which is the devil.
+Esu (pronounced Éshu) can be found at the exit gate of the Palace..
 The Oba and his chiefs prayed at this shrine to ward off danger to Lagos (and later Nigeria generally) in times past.
 They also prayed there prior to leaving the palace for any private or official function to ward off evil.
 Moreover, before going out, the Oba is supposed to visit this shrine in order to be told how his journey will be.
 Questions such as whether the journey will be favourable and whether it is safe for the Oba to embark on such a journey would typically be asked.